ttalhouk/react-notes/README.md

 # react-notes

-# This repository is for notes, and react examples from tutorials and examples
+## This repository is for notes, and react examples from tutorials and small projects

 sources include